Big brands are everywhere. But I don’t care that there is hardly an aspect of our lives that Apple, Samsung, Nestle, and others do not dominate.

 They enjoy a high brand affinity.
 Everyone knows big brands.
 Even if it’s not a universally known one, customers searching for its products most likely have heard its name.
-And, they will search for it.
+And they will search for it.

 They work with much bigger budgets.
-From cash they can spend on development to content, big brands have undoubtedly more money than you.
+From cash they can spend on development to content, big brands undoubtedly have more money than you.

-They also do SEO differently than you
+They also do SEO differently than you.

 They can get away with ignoring the basics.
-How often did you see a brand popping up on top of search for a keyword their page wasn’t optimized for?
-Because of their strength, big brands can ignore some of the basics and still rank high for keywords related to their products, categories, services, people etc.
+How often did you see a brand popping up on top of a search for a keyword their page wasn’t optimized for?
+Because of their strength, big brands can ignore some of the basics and still rank high for keywords related to their products, categories, services, people, etc.

 They often focus on ranking for brand keywords only.
-Many brands don’t stretch their SEO muscle trying to rank for non-brand related keywords.
-Part of this relates to the previous point, they don’t have to.
+Many brands don’t stretch their SEO muscle trying to rank for non-brand-related keywords.
+Part of this relates to the previous point: they don’t have to.
 It’s also due to getting so much direct traffic.

 They do shady stuff.
-Links in widgets, paid links, keyword rich anchor text are just some of the examples.
+Links in widgets, paid links, and rich anchor text are just some of the examples.
 Big brands seem to be able to pull a lot of dark SEO stuff and get away with it.

-But there are also things they lack
+But there are also things they lack.

 They aren’t agile.
 Big brands don’t pivot.
 Once they put themselves on a certain course, it’s difficult to change it.

 They also aren’t as creative as it seems.
-This is mainly due to a long decision making process but also many people’s involvement in the process and restricting guidelines they have to follow.
+This is mainly due to a long decision-making process but also many people’s involvement in the process and restricting guidelines they have to follow.

-And, they actually aren’t everywhere.
-I know, I started this post stating otherwise but there are still industries not dominated by big brands.
+And they actually aren’t everywhere.
+I know I started this post stating otherwise, but there are still industries not dominated by big brands.
 Or at least there aren’t any major giant players occupying them.

-So how can you beat these guys at SEO?
+So, how can you beat these guys at SEO?

 Beating big brands to rankings and clicks isn’t easy.
-It’s certainly not a fair game but also, not one that’s impossible to win either.
-Sure, big brands can do much more than you but there are also things you can focus on to level the playing field:
+It’s certainly not a fair game, but also not one that’s impossible to win either.
+Sure, big brands can do much more than you, but there are also things you can focus on to level the playing field:

 Focus on Branding

-Perhaps, but since it is branding that gives the big boys so much advantage, you should focus on building a brand too.
+Perhaps, but since it is branding that gives the big boys so much advantage, you should focus on building a brand, too.